Opentrons/opentrons-modules/stm32-modules/thermocycler-gen2/firmware/thermal/README.md

 ### Tachometer Feedback

 The tachometers for the fans are monitored by Channels 1 and 2 on Timer 4.
 The input channels are configured for Input Capture monitoring on rising edges.
-Testing shows that the approximate low range of the fan velocity is ~40 RPM
+Testing shows that the approximate low range of the fan tachometer is ~40 pulses per second

 - The timer is set to run at 100kHz and run for a total period of 0.25 seconds
 - When the timer starts, a DMA transaction is configured for each channel to move the first three Input Capture readings into buffers.
 The first reading is effectively ignored.